Woman in soft knitwear at a Mediterranean kitchen counter, illustrating meal timing and when you eat

 Pick an eating window.
 Choose 8 to 10 hours that fit your life.
 If you eat breakfast at 9am, stop eating by 7pm.
 The exact hours matter less than being consistent.

 Push breakfast back a little.
-You do not need to eat the moment you wake up.
-Waiting 1 to 2 hours lets your body finish its morning cycle naturally.
+Skip the alarm-clock breakfast.
+Wait 1 to 2 hours.
+Your body finishes its morning cycle on its own.

 Stop eating 3 hours before bed.
 This is one of the most important rules.
 When you eat late, your body tries to process food at a time when it should be repairing.
 This messes with your blood sugar and your sleep.